Sign up to our Newsletter

 • Filing claims: if disputes arise, construction lawyers assist the affected parties in filing claims against the property or enforcing payment obligations

-• Closing projects: once construction projects are complete, construction lawyers help them close out by ensuring all payments are made and legal obligations upheld
+• Closing projects: once construction projects are complete, construction lawyers help them close out by ensuring all payments are made and legal obligations are upheld

-Key Skills to Becoming a Construction Lawyer
+Key Skills to Become a Construction Lawyer

 • Analytical skills: to analyze intricate contracts, documents, and disputes and identify key legal issues that can arise as well as solutions to these problems